Summary

 Why the EU Circular Economy Act Matters in 2025–2030

-Europe is gearing up for transformative change with the EU Circular Economy Act (CEA), set to be implemented by 2026–2028.
+Europe is gearing up for transformative change with the EU Circular Economy Act (CEA), with the Commission proposal planned for late September 2026 and the legislative process running through 2027–2028.
 This legislation is a critical step in accelerating the transition to a truly circular economy, emphasizing sustainability, regulatory readiness, and profitable business practices.
 As the EU aims to double the circular material use rate to 24% by 2030, industries and companies across the continent must prepare for new standards that will reshape product design, waste management, and market opportunities.

 Timeline: Key Dates and Milestones for the CEA